TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

   });
 ```

-* Typical strategy would limit number of retries and use exponential backoff and jitter
-* May want to change strategy depending on type of error
+A typical strategy would limit the maximum number of retries and use exponential backoff and jitter.
+You can use the `error` object to alter your strategy depending on the type of error.

-* SDK implements retry by checkpointing the retry state, exiting the current Lambda invocation and requesting a restart after the specified delay.
-The durable function service starts a new Lambda invocation which loads the retry checkpoint and checkpoints from previous steps.
+The SDK implements retry by checkpointing the retry state, exiting the current Lambda invocation and requesting a restart after the specified delay.
+The durable function service starts a new Lambda invocation which loads the retry checkpoint together with the checkpoints from previous steps.

-* Your Lambda handler is executed from the top, but the SDK short circuits any completed steps, immediately returning the checkpointed value rather than executing the step again.
+Your Lambda handler is executed from the top, but the SDK short circuits any completed steps, immediately returning the checkpointed value rather than executing the step again.
 Meaningful execution resumes from the failed step.

-* This approach only works if all control logic outside each step is deterministic.
+This approach only works if all control logic outside each step is deterministic.
+It also assumes steps have no side channels or side effects which impact the behavior of later steps.

-# Lambda Pricing
+# Pricing

+You pay the normal costs for each Lambda function invocation as well as additional costs for checkpoints and retries.

 Lambda
 * 1M requests and 400k GB-seconds of compute free per month